Tax Managed Strategy 23

-After age 65, the pension income-splitting rules allow you to split up to 50 per cent of your RRIF income with your spouse.
+After age 65, the pension income-splitting rules allow you to split up to 50% of your RRIF income with your spouse.
 With spousal RRSPs, you determine the amount of income to split by deciding how much to contribute to the spousal RRSP.

-If you have a younger spouse, you can continue to contribute to their spousal RRSP until the end of the year your spouse turns 71, if you still have RRSP contribution room available.
+If you have a younger spouse and if you still have RRSP contribution room available, you can continue to contribute to their spousal RRSP until the end of the year your spouse turns 71.
 Also, with a younger spouse, the income from those RRSP contributions can be delayed until the year after your spouse’s 71st birthday.

 Additional considerations for spousal RRSPs

 It’s important to understand that a spousal contribution becomes the property of your spouse.
 With pension income splitting, no assets are transferred; you and your spouse simply file a joint election each year, which gives you the option to choose whether income splitting makes sense.

 Also, keep in mind that any funds withdrawn from a spousal RRSP can’t be recontributed later without using future available contribution room.
 In this instance, a tax-free savings account may be a better option, as withdrawals are added back to the unused contribution room in the following calendar year.